Lion head horn: Origin

 The bronze lion heads are large, strongly stylized, with an almost flat muzzle; they have little in common with the VBC gold head.
-They probably come from Luristan and are undeniably much earlier than our exemplar.
-Several silver exemplars entered the art market, and later some of them even museum collections, (Louvre, Metropolitan Museum, Miho Museum) without any documentation, since they come from illicit digging, reportedly "from a cave cache", which became known as the "Western Cave", in Kal-e Makarekh (or Kalmakarra), western Iran.
+They presumably originate in Luristan and are undeniably much earlier than our exemplar.
+Several silver exemplars entered the art market, and later some of them even museum collections, (Louvre, Metropolitan Museum, Miho Museum) without any documentation, since they were from illicit digging, reportedly "from a cave cache", which became known as the "Western Cave", in Kal-e Makarekh (or Kalmakarra), western Iran.

 The silver rhyta have their lion head finials made of gold and soldered onto the silver horn.
 All horns are undecorated with very slight tapering towards the finial.
 All lion heads are quite large (up to three times as big as the VBC exemplar), and show the same stylistic features, chiseled details, and rings on the point of their junction with the horn.
 None of them is a rhyton stricto sensu, since they are not supplied with a secondary orifice.
 Consequently, they are supposed to have been made in the same pre-Achaemenid western Iranian workshop, possibly in the second half of the 7th century BC.